-The truth is that Instagram is a goldmine for B2B.
-This can help differentiate your brand, grow your audience, and increase customer loyalty.
+For too long, marketers have viewed Instagram as primarily a B2C platform.
+It's time to dispel this misconception.
+The truth is, Instagram is a goldmine for B2B marketing.
+It can help differentiate your brand, grow your audience, and increase customer loyalty.
 In short, B2B brands need to be there.

 If you're still unsure about Instagram for B2B, get ready for a change of perspective.
 Keep reading for all the evidence, strategies, and tools you'll need.

-Is Instagram good for B2B?
+Is Instagram Good for B2B?

 Most marketers want to see the data before making any strategy adjustments.
-Luckily, there is a lot of research out there that supports the effectiveness of B2B Instagram marketing strategies.
-Here are 3 quantitative reasons why your B2B brand should appear on Instagram:
+Luckily, there is a lot of research out there that supports the effectiveness of B2B Instagram marketing strategies.Here are three quantitative reasons why your B2B brand should be on Instagram:

-Your customers are on Instagram
+1. Your Customers Are on Instagram

 Consumer use of social media is on the rise.
 According to Sprout Social, over two-thirds of intergenerational consumers (71%) are using social media more than ever before.